mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/search_router.rst

 You need a button to show this element.
 See :doc:`button` for inherited configuration options.

-The SearcRouter needs access to the database where the search tables are.
+The SearchRouter needs access to the database where the search tables are.
 You have to define a new database configuration to be able to connect with the geo database.
 Read more about this at http://doc.mapbender3.org/en/book/database.html

 You can define Searches (Routes) with the + Button.
 Each Search has a titel which will show up in the search form in a selectbox where you can choose the search you want to use.

 The definition of the search is done in YAML syntax in the textarea configuration.
-Here you define the database connection, the Search tables/views, the desihn of the form and of the result table.
+Here you define the database connection, the Search tables/views, the design of the form and of the result table.

 Element definition in web interface in the configuration area: